claudiosw/tax_calculation/README.md

 The file tax.py contain the Python code in a class named Tax.
 To execute the code, instantiate the class Tax with the file path as a parameter.
 Then call the method calculate().
 You can see examples in the main.py file.

-The file test_tax.py that is in the tests directory contain the tests.
+The file test_tax.py, that is in the tests directory, contain the tests.

 ## Tests